inpsyde/composer-asset-compiler/README.md

 }
 ```

-Finally, it worth to be noted that advanced environment-based configuration can be combined with the other techniques previously documented, like passing arguments to scripts and the usage of placeholders for environment variables.
+Finally, it worth noting that advanced environment-based configuration can be combined with the other techniques previously documented, like passing arguments to scripts and the usage of placeholders for environment variables.

 For example, the following example leverages all of them: